g3vind/next-price/README.md

 ### Set Up Environment Variables

-Create a new file named `.env.local` in the root of your project and add the following content:
+Create a new file named `.env` in the root of your project and add the following content:

 ```bash
 # SCRAPER